-5.4 Performance Comparison for the Total Execution Time of Data Parallel Algorithms of Fortran 90 Array Intrinsic Functions implemented the general case of each array intrinsic function.
+5.4 Performance Comparison for the Total Execution Time of Data Parallel Algorithms of Fortran 90 Array Intrinsic Functions

+In this section, we compare the total execution time of data parallel algorithms for six Fortran 90 array intrinsic functions, All, Maxval, Merge, Pack, Sum, and Cshift in both TMR and EKMR schemes.
+Since there are several parameters in those array intrinsic functions, in this paper, we implemented the general case of each array intrinsic function.
 For the All array intrinsic function, we implemented the case All(A > d).
 This operation is used to identify whether the values of array elements in A are all larger than a constant d or not.
 For the Maxval array intrinsic function, we implemented the case e = Maxval(A).
 This operation is used to find the maximal value of array elements in A. For the Merge array intrinsic function, we implemented the case C = Merge(A, B, A > B).
-This operation is used to identify those array elements in A whose values are larger than the corresponding array elements in B. For the Pack array intrinsic function, we implemented the case C = Pack(A, A > A)d).
+This operation is used to identify those array elements in A whose values are larger than the corresponding array elements in B. For the Pack array intrinsic function, we implemented the case C = Pack(A, A > C)d).
 This operation is used to identify array elements in A whose values are larger than a constant d.
 For the Sum array intrinsic function, we implemented the case e = Sum(A).
 This operation is used to sum up the values of array elements in A. For the Cshift array intrinsic function, we implemented the case B = Cshift(A, 2).
 This operation is used to left-shift array A two times along the column direction and stores the results to array B.